drex44/Trusted-101s/README.md

 There are two types of tutorials,

 - `Explanation` : Article with only concepts, theory, hacks, anything-not-code etc.
-- `Code` : Article has the example code.
+- `Code` : Article has the example code and explaination.

 ## 101s